 Established in 1981, NTU Christian Fellowship is an interdenominational Christian group on campus that seeks to connect Christians and those interested in knowing more about God.

-Christ calls us the salt of the earth.
 Salt is both a preservative and a seasoning agent.
 As Christian students, we aim to stop the growth of what is ungodly, while preserving and enhancing the values, conversations, cultures and practices that are good in the university.
 As ambassadors of Christ, we aim to be distinctly Christian in the way we engage with every aspect of life.

 Christ calls us the light of the world.
 We aspire to shine the light of Christ, to illuminate the truth and to bear a beacon of bright hope to all who dwell in darkness.
 In the university, we aspire to touch many lives as we witness for Christ.